colinshaw1/portfolio-project-4/README.md

 Strategy Plane
 ---
 Filmblog was created and designed for movie lovers to have a safe and secure environment to share their thoughts on the film.
 Anyone can comment or like on a blog post.
 Users must be registered to leave a comment or like a post.
-Comments have to be approved by admin.

 Scope Plane
 --